-Given the overwhelming number of mortgage companies and complexity of mortgage options available, it is easy to see why many will simply go with someone they were referred to or bank with.
-Unfortunately there can be significant differences in rates, costs and service when comparing one lender to another.
+Given the overwhelming number of mortgage companies and the complexity of mortgage options available, it is easy to see why many will simply go with someone they were referred to or bank with.
+Unfortunately, there can be significant differences in rates, costs, and services when comparing one lender to another.

 Another suggestion is to check the company’s website.
 Do they provide helpful and insightful information?
 Is their website up to date?
-In today’s digital world a company’s online presence is an indication of their performance in other areas of their business.
-If they neglect their presentation to the world online, what other aspect of their business are they neglecting?
+In today’s digital world, a company’s online presence is an indication of its performance in other areas of their business.
+If they neglect their presentation to the world online, what other aspects of their business are they neglecting?

 While a solid online presence is important, the mortgage process is complex.
 Having an experienced loan professional you trust and feel comfortable talking to is important.
 Can you call the company you are working with and talk to an experienced professional, or are you calling a call center with newly licensed order-takers that have limited knowledge of the mortgage business?